Key takeaways:

 • Keeping provider profiles updated on third-party platforms like Healthgrades and Zocdoc is crucial, as ChatGPT is increasingly pulling individual provider names from these sources.

 AI is changing search and SEO, leaving many organizations scrambling to maintain, much less compete for, web traffic.
 ChatGPT, Perplexity and other search platforms are creeping in on Google’s search arena and affecting your lead generation.
-One of the biggest contenders is ChatGPT, which has more than 180 million users, compared to Google’s 276 million unique monthly visitors.
+One of the biggest contenders is ChatGPT.
+The platform is getting more popular, growing from 2.8 billion visits in April 2024 to 5.2 billion visits in February 2025.

 How do you land in ChatGPT’s results?
 Does ChatGPT use the same ranking criteria as Google?
 Do you need to change your content strategy?
-The experts at WG Content ran an experiment and created a case study to help answer these questions and more.
+Last year, the experts at WG Content ran an experiment and created a case study to help answer these questions and more.
+We’ve recently revisited it to see how it’s evolved.

-Our goal in this side-by-side test of ChatGPT versus Google search results was two-fold:
+Our goal in the initial side-by-side test of ChatGPT versus Google search results was two-fold:

 1. Compare healthcare-related results from Google search versus ChatGPT (GPT-4o).